synthetic-microstructures/synthetmic/README.md

     > uv add synthetmic

 ## Usage
-To use this packahe for generating synthetic microstructures, you would need to import the generator class as follows:
+To use this package for generating synthetic microstructures, you would need to import the generator class as follows:

     ```python
     from synthetmic import LaguerreDiagramGenerator
     ```